-Double Chocolate Crinkle Cookies with Espresso, a soft and moist, ooey-gooey Christmas cookie.
+Double Chocolate Crinkle Cookies with Espresso, a soft and moist, chocolaty, ooey-gooey Christmas cookie you will love!

 It may be Santa’s favorite cookie.
 I’m mean, mine, of course.
 Who couldn’t use a little extra chocolate and espresso?
 All wrapped up in a snowy white?
 At Christmastime no less.
 It’s gooey, chocolaty… and so delicious.

 Plus, they’re easy and simple to make.

 - 1 cup brown sugar

 - 1 1/2 teaspoon vanilla extract